Campaign of the Month: August 2014

 The Concord of Ashes

-This elder of the hunted Salubri clan is a mysterious and compelling Cainite, with potent friends among the Trinity families.
-Rescued from the Tremere by the Concord, he takes shelter with the Obertus Tzimisce.
+This elder of the hunted Salubri clan is a mysterious and compelling Cainite, who had potent friends among the Trinity families.
+Rescued from the Tremere by the Concord, he took shelter with the Obertus Tzimisce until he vanished during the Great Sack.

 A hearty, dignified man in his middle years who seems a little pale despite his weathered features.
 He wears the simple robes of a mendicant or a pilgrim, a picture reinforced by the sturdy walking staff that he habitually carries.
 His gentle brown eyes tend to fascinate, and an air of serenity and gravity surrounds him.
 A thin scar runs across the middle of his forehead.